 Your tutor will advise on where you can purchase solar plates.

 NB: Editioning of prints is not possible on this course.
-If you have any respiratory concerns, and back aches please contact us as this course may be unsuitable due to materials / substances used on the course.
+If you have any respiratory concerns, please contact us as this course may be unsuitable due to materials/substances used on the course.

 All additional course materials are included in the course fee.